 Reliable estimates inform us that eight million tonnes of plastic is finding its way into the oceans on an annual basis and here at home almost 50% of all windborne litter escaping from landfills is plastic, much of it single-use plastic bags that end up tangled in trees or floating in our inland & coastal waters.

-In response to this crisis, Municipalities Newfoundland and Labrador has passed two resolutions in favour of a provincial ban on single-use plastic bags and on June 2nd, more than a thousand delegates at the Federation of Canadian Municipalities (FCM) AGM voted overwhelmingly in favour of a resolution to urge the federal government to create a marine litter mitigation strategy.
+In response, the members of Municipalities Newfoundland and Labrador have overwhelmingly passed two resolutions in favour of a provincial ban on single-use plastic bags and at the last Federation of Canadian Municipalities (FCM) AGM more than a thousand delegates also supported a resolution to urge the federal government to create a marine litter mitigation strategy.
 According to the federal government, more than 150 million tonnes of plastic waste is clogging the oceans worldwide, and it’s estimated that plastic could outweigh fish by 2050.

-On June 8th, 2018, MNL in partnership with the Plastic Bag Ban of Newfoundland and Labrador group will stage a #BanTheBag Social Media Day of Action to call on the provincial government to develop a provincially-mandated ban on single-use plastic bags.
+On March 11, 2019, MNL will partner with the Plastic Bag Ban of Newfoundland and Labrador group to stage a #BanTheBag Social Media Day of Action to call on the provincial government to develop a province-wide ban on single-use plastic bags.

-MNL is encouraging all municipal councils in Newfoundland and Labrador to write to The Minister of Municipal Affairs and Environment, Honourable Andrew Parsons, QC encouraging the provincial government to take a leadership role in protecting our marine environment by banning single-use plastic bags in Newfoundland and Labrador.
+MNL is encouraging all municipal councils in Newfoundland and Labrador to write to The Minister of Municipal Affairs and Environment, Honourable Graham Letto encouraging the provincial government to take a leadership role in protecting our marine environment by banning single-use plastic bags in Newfoundland and Labrador.

 Help us spread awareness of #BanTheBag by sharing the posts in the attached media strategy with your social networks.
 Click on the images to download a larger version and be sure you’re a part of the conversation by using #BanTheBag.
 MNL and Plastic Bag Ban NL welcomes the opportunity to be tagged on Facebook, Twitter, and Instagram.